shivareddyiirs/QRealTime/README.md

 Installation steps:
 <ol>
 <li>Open Plugin Manager and search for QRealTime plugin and install it.</li>
-<li>And restart QGIS so that changes in environment take effect.
+<li>And restart QGIS so that changes in environment take effect.</li>
 <li>If after restarting QGIS still there is problem related to PyXForm then manually install pyxform library to python3 by using following:
 <br/> 3a.
 Open command prompt/terminal and go to installation directory of QGIS.
 <br/> 3b.
 Run <code>osgeo4w.bat</code>